F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 The Italian GP was Schumacher's last win of the 1996 season.
 Only two races were remaining, Portugal GP and Japanese GP both of which were won by the Williams duo.
 Michael finished the Portugal GP in third place while the Japanese GP in second place.
 The results were good enough to take Ferrari to the second spot in the constructors' championship and two points ahead of Benetton, Michael's former team.

 The championship title fight went right up to the last race with Villeneuve winning the Portugal GP and closing the points gap to Hill.
 Hill in second place was just nine points ahead of Villeneuve in the championship.
-Take a look at the Portugal GP snapshot.

 So, it all boiled down to the Japanese GP.
 The title decider race got easy for Hill once Villeneuve retired.
 Of the front runners, only Schumacher was in a contest with Hill.
 However, Hill managed to pull through and win the Japanese GP.
-Take a look at the final lap of the Japanese GP.

 With that, we had a new world champion.
 Damon Hill was the 1996 Drivers’ World Champion!